-If your the predicate device is not a legally marketed device, you need to select a new predicate and re-submit.
-However, it is extremely unlikely that your device would pass the refusal to accept (RTA) screening process if the predicate was not legally marketed.
+If your predicate device is not legally marketed, you need to select a new predicate and resubmit.
+However, it is doubtful that your device would pass the refusal to accept the (RTA) screening process if the predicate was not legally marketed.
 If your predicate was not registered and listed with the FDA (check using this link), then you should have submitted a pre-sub request to determine if the agency has any problem with using the device you chose as a predicate.
-This is an important question if the manufacturer is no longer in business and the product is no longer for sale.
+This is an essential question if the manufacturer is no longer in business, and the product is no longer for sale.

 NSE Letter Cause #2: You failed to evaluate the substantial equivalence of your device’s intended use with the predicate.

 The intended use of your predicate device is documented for every potential predicate since February 1992 on FDA Form 3881–which you can download along with the 510(k) clearance letter for the predicate.
 There is also an intended use documented for every device category in the applicable regulation for that device.
 This intended use is more generic than FDA Form 3881, but both are applicable.
 The FDA Form 3881 you submit for your device must be equivalent.
 I recommend a point-by-point comparison with regard to the following elements: 1) OTC vs. prescription use, 2) user, 3) patient population, 4) illness or medical condition, 5) duration of use, 6) environment of use and 7) target part of the body.
 Any difference can raise new issues of risk and may result in an NSE decision.
 However, the FDA typically will work with the company to modify the wording of FDA Form 3881 to ensure the intended use is equivalent or to make sure you provide clinical evidence to address the differences.
 In my pre-submission requests, I include a comparison document for the intended use to ensure that the FDA is aware of any differences in the intended use.